DoTheEvo/XCPng-basics/README.md

 support from major industry players - intel, amd, arm, aws, google, alibaba cloud, huawei,...
 Citrix owned Xen until 2013, when they made it open-source.
-In 2022, Citrix was acquired by a private equity group for $16 billion.

 [XCP-ng](https://en.wikipedia.org/wiki/XCP-ng) itself started on kickstarter as a fork of XenServer, which with version 7.0 closed-source some of it's components.
-The first release was in 2018, but Vates, the company behind it, worked on Xen Orchestra since 2012.
+The first release was in 2018, but Vates - the company behind it, worked on Xen Orchestra since 2012.
 They are located in France and have \~40 employees.

 * **xen** - The hypervisor, developed by Linux Foundation.
-* **xcpng** - A single purpose linux distro preconfigured with xen, centos userspace.
+* **xcpng** - A single purpose linux distro preconfigured with xen, uses centos userspace.
 * **XO** - Xen Orchestra - a web interface for centralized management of xcpng hosts,<br>
   usually deployed as a container or a virtual machine.